tokencipher/httpClient-demo/README.md

 #### Front end
 Navigate to the httpClient-demo directory and run `npm install`.
 Once dependencies have been installed, run `ng serve -o` and the web app should automatically open up for you at localhost:4200

+This demo is intended to focus on demonstrating making rest API calls using Angular's built in `HttpClientModule`.